calebdinsmore/strahd-site/src/site/notes/Site/Session Logs/Session 7 - Visions of the Past.md

 The heroes found their way to the **Blue Water Inn**, a large, lively tavern with ravens perched along its roof.
 The establishment was run by Danica Martikov, who seemed to take a particular interest in Gowain.
 When questioned, she deflected, blaming his "hostility" towards the ravens, whom she considered friends of the inn.

 While Getafix and Gowain retired to their room to begin the laborious four-hour process of deciphering the next chapter of the Tome, Lorian and Kellen mingled with the locals.
-They spoke with two gruff hunters, Joldar and Evgeni, and a well-dressed accountant named **Vasili von Holtz**.
+They spoke with two gruff hunters, Szoldar and Evgeni, and a well-dressed accountant named **Vasili von Holtz**.
 From them, they gathered crucial intelligence about the town's tense political climate:

 - **Baron Vargas Vallakovich**, the burgomaster, enforces a strict policy of mandatory happiness, holding weekly festivals to keep morale high, believing it keeps the town safe.
 Any dissent is publicly punished in the town stocks.
 - **Lady Fiona Wachter**, a rival noble, openly despises the Baron and is rumored to have ancient family ties to Strahd himself.